naokazuterada/MarkdownTOC/README.md

 #### Supported file extensions

-Make sure your file's extension is in following list.
+Make sure your file's extension is in the following list.

 `.md` `.markdown` `.mdown` `.mdwn` `.mkdn` `.mkd` `.mark`